krishn404/Pixie/README.md

 # Pixie - Pixel Art Generator

-Pixie is a web-based pixel art tool designed for both beginners and experienced pixel artists.
-It offers a straightforward interface with essential features to unleash your creativity.
+Pixie is a pixel art tool that makes it easy to create fun pixel art on a canvas.
+It has a simple interface with all the essential features you need to let your creativity flow.
+The site is easy to use, and you can start creating right away.
 ## Features

 - **Intuitive Pixel Drawing**: Create pixel art effortlessly with Pixie's intuitive drawing tools.